veronicaerb/sass-intro/README.md

 sass-intro
 ==========

 Materials for an introduction to Sass workshop.
+[Slides for workshop](https://speakerdeck.com/veronicaerb/intro-to-sass) are on Speaker Deck.

 Workshop materials by [Veronica Erb](https://github.com/veronicaerb) [@verbistheword](http://twitter.com/verbistheword)